Gas Leak, Gas Leak Sensor, Gas Leak Detector, & Hot to Find a Gas Leak NZ

 Open windows and doors, for ventilation.

-- Smelling rotten eggs
+- Gas leak smell of rotten eggs

-- Hearing a gas leak hissing noise
+- Hearing a gas hissing noise

 - Electronic gas leak detector alarm

-- Gas bills more than usual
+- Gas bills more than usual indicating leaky gas

-- Seeing moving dust or a white mist
+- Seeing moving dust or a white mist from a leak

 - Yellow, orange, or red gas flame colour